emergencyindex/emergencyindex.com/README.md

 every repository contains separate branches (`projects`, `indexes`, & `images`) with files that end up their own respective folder in this project (e.g. [projects-2011](https://github.com/emergencyindex/projects-2011)'s `indexes` branch files will end up the `_projects/2011` folder).

-so to get ALL of the projects git sub-module content you can:
+so to get ALL of the projects git sub-module content run:

 $ `git submodule update --init --recursive`